camilog04/Differentiable-Zero-One-Loss-via-Hypersimplex-Projections/README.txt

     dataset := CIFAR10, FashionMNIST

 3. To replicate the statistical tests run error_bars_statistical_tets.ipynb
+4. To replicate supplementary experiments see the supplementary directory
-4. An illustration for the method can be found in SBAM_Illustration.ipynb
+5. (Important) An illustration for the method can be found in SBAM_Illustration.ipynb